taylorwxx/MetaLab/README.md

 MetaLab-1.0-macOS-14.0-universal.dmg

 ## System Requirements：
-！！only tested on macOS 26.4！！
+tested on MacOS 26.4 and MacOS 15.1
 Designed for macOS 14.0 or later
-Apple Silicon or Intel Mac (only tested on Apple Silicon！！) This free DMG build is not notarized by Apple.
+Apple Silicon or Intel Mac (only tested on Apple Silicon) This free DMG build is not notarized by Apple.

 ## To open MetaLab for the first time: